CKGrafico/papanasi/packages/preact/README.md

 > yarn compile
 ```

-You can choose which frameworks to build by passing the `--targets`:
+You can choose which frameworks to build by passing the `--platforms`:

 ```
-> yarn compile --targets react vue
+> yarn compile --platforms react vue
 ```

-It is also possible to specify which components to build `--files`:
+It is also possible to specify which components to build `--elements`:

 ```
-> yarn compile --files avatar pill
+> yarn compile --elements avatar pill
 ```

 If you want to disable the linting use `--no-lint`: